Washington Heights, Manhattan: 21st century

 Many have expressed opposition to the neighborhood's gentrification on both commercial and residential fronts.
 Luis Miranda and Robert Ramirez of the Manhattan Times wrote in 2005, "How sad and ironic that many of the same people who fought to save our neighborhoods in the face of thugs and drugs have ultimately been forced to surrender their communities to the almighty dollar."
 Echoing this sentiment, Crossing Broadway author Robert W. Snyder said, "The people who saved Washington Heights in the days of crime and crack deserve more for their pains than a stiff rent increase."
-Fears about displacement in Upper Manhattan have most recently manifest themselves in the controversy surrounding the 2018 Inwood rezoning plan, which, despite its offers of community benefits and affordable housing, has been accused of accelerating real-estate speculation.
+Fears about displacement in Upper Manhattan manifested themselves in a controversy surrounding a 2018 Inwood rezoning plan, which, despite its offers of community benefits and affordable housing, was accused of accelerating real-estate speculation.

-In 2018, ground was broken in 2018 on Amsterdam Avenue and 180th Street by developer Youngwoo & Associates for the MVRDV-designed Radio Tower & Hotel.
-The tower, a 22-story multi-use building with office space, retail space and a 221-room hotel, is the first major mixed-use development to be built in Washington Heights in nearly five decades.
+In 2018, ground was broken on Amsterdam Avenue and 180th Street by developer Youngwoo & Associates for the MVRDV-designed Radio Tower & Hotel.
+The tower, a 22-story multi-use building with office space, retail space, and a 221-room hotel, was the first major mixed-use development to be built in Washington Heights in nearly five decades.
 The hotel opened in July 2022.